shalijiang/bo/enbo/README.md

       3.rts.10 means second step is of batch size 2, and 10 samples in approximating the expectation term in Eq.
 (4) of https://papers.nips.cc/paper/9174-practical-two-step-lookahead-bayesian-optimization.pdf

-* "q.wsms.n": our proposed multi-step expected improvement, using warm-start for optimizing the one-shot objective; "q.ms.n" means no warm-start.
+* "q.wsms.n": our proposed multi-step expected improvement, using warm-start for optimizing the one-shot objective; "q.ms.n" means no warm-start. e.g., 2.wsms.1 for 2-step with one sample (i.e., 2-path)

 * "q.wspms.n": our proposed pseudo multi-step method as in Eq.
 (7) of https://arxiv.org/pdf/2006.15779.pdf